A-Z Topical Index

 An Example

-Ever since a high-profile Mormon made clear that he is running for president of the USA, the discussion of whether or not the Mormon Church is a cult has been back in the news.
-But more often than not the discussion has been muddled by the incorrect use of the term 'cult'.
+A few years back, when a high-profile Mormon made clear that he was running for president of the USA, the discussion of whether or not the Mormon Church is a cult was back in the news.
+But more often than not the discussion was muddled by the incorrect use of the term ‘cult’.

 For instance, Evangelical Christians consider The Church of Jesus Christ of Latter-day Saints (LDS, or Mormon Church) to be, theologically, a cult of Christianity.